WingOfTime/hello-world/README.md

 have fun！ ^
 print(hello world)!
 sdfaystudy
-creating a new branch is quick!
+creating a new branch is quick AND simple.